 \subsection{Synthetic Binary Tree Dataset}

-We explain the experiment on the \textit{synthetic binary tree~(SBT) dataset}, which has been used to evaluate hyperbolic generative models.
+In the following, we describe the experiment conducted using the \textit{synthetic binary tree~(SBT) dataset}, which has been used to evaluate hyperbolic generative models.
 This dataset is based on the SBT, exhibiting a simple hierarchical structure using binary codes.
-Figure~\ref{fig:main_fig_sbt} shows the SBT and sampling process of data points.
-We first determine the \textit{depth} of the tree and then generate $(2^{d}-1)$ length binary code.
-We get the code of each node by changing the Boolean values according to depth.
-By oscillating the codes, we generated datasets exhibiting tree structures of SBT.
-We generated $20$ samples at each node with $d=4,5,6$ following the previous work.
-The statistical details of datasets are presented in Table~\ref{tab:statistical_details_SBT_dataset}.
-We used the most basic hGP-LVM and set $\kappa=100$ in all datasets.
-We compared hGP-LVM with GP-LVM~\citep{lawrence2005probabilistic}, hyperbolic VAE with isotropic hyperbolic wrapped Gaussian in Eq.\eqref{eq:wrapped_gaussian_distribution} (IsoHVAE)~\citep{nagano2019wrapped}, and Hyperbolic VAE with rotated hyperbolic wrapped Gaussian (RotHVAE)~\citep{cho2022rotated}.
-We used the implementation and hyperparameter presented in~\citep{cho2022rotated} for hyperbolic VAEs and only searched the number of hidden units.
-The latent dimension of all methods was set as $2$, and we compared them through quantitative evaluation and qualitative visualization.
-For quantitative evaluation, we used the distance correlation score between latent variables and the observed variables.
-The distance between latent variables was computed using the hyperbolic metric for hGP-LVM and hyperbolic VAEs and the Euclidean metric for GP-LVM.
-The distance between observed variables was computed with the hamming distance using the corresponding binary codes to each node.
+Figure~\ref{fig:main_fig_sbt} shows the SBT and the sampling process of the data points.
+First, we determine the \textit{depth} of the tree, and then we generate binary codes with lengths of $(2^{d}-1)$.
+We obtain the code of each node by changing the Boolean values according to the depth.
+In this study, by oscillating the codes, we generated datasets exhibiting SBT structures.
+We generated $20$ samples at each node with $d=4,5,6$.
+The statistical details of these datasets are shown in Table~\ref{tab:statistical_details_SBT_dataset}.
+Note that we used the most basic hGP-LVM and set $\kappa=100$ in all datasets.
+In this evaluation, we compared the hGP-LVM with GP-LVM~\citep{lawrence2005probabilistic}, the hyperbolic VAE with an isotropic hyperbolic wrapped Gaussian in Eq.\eqref{eq:wrapped_gaussian_distribution} (IsoHVAE)~\citep{nagano2019wrapped}, and the hyperbolic VAE with a rotated hyperbolic wrapped Gaussian (RotHVAE)~\citep{cho2022rotated}.
+We also used the implementation and hyperparameter settings presented in the literature~\citep{cho2022rotated} for the hyperbolic VAEs, and we only searched the number of hidden units.
+The latent dimension of all methods was set to $2$, and we compared the methods through a quantitative evaluation and a qualitative visualization.
+In the quantitative evaluation, we used the distance correlation score between the latent variables and the observed variables.
+In this study, the distance between the latent variables was computed using the hyperbolic metric for the hGP-LVM and the hyperbolic VAEs, and the Euclidean metric was computed for the GP-LVM.
+In addition, the distance between the observed variables was computed with the Hamming distance using the corresponding binary codes to each node.